Life Insurance with COPD and Asthma (2026)

 Your diagnosis date matters because insurers prefer seeing stable, established treatment patterns.
 You get better consideration if you apply five years after diagnosis and consistent management, compared to filing weeks after initial diagnosis.

-Smoking status has a major impact.
+Insurers weigh your smoking status as heavily as the COPD diagnosis itself when setting your rate class.
 Current smokers pay higher premiums than nonsmokers.
 Former smokers see rate improvements based on how long they've been smoke-free.

 Hospitalization history indicates condition severity.
 Multiple emergency room visits or hospital admissions in the past two years suggest poor disease control.
 Most insurers require at least 12 months without hospitalization before offering better rates.